Table of Contents

 The digestion of protein

-As we already know, protein digestion starts with the action of pepsin degrading proteins into peptides in the stomach.
+As we already know, protein digestion starts with the action of pepsin, which degrades proteins into peptides in the stomach.

 Protein digestion is completed by two peptidases in the brush border: